 - The last thing to be written is usually the executive summary - which should appear at the front of the business plan.
 It rounds up all the detailed information contained in the main body of the business plan.

-A business plan does not need to be a lengthy document but should provide the key elements.
+A business plan does not need to be a lengthy document but should provide these key elements.

 Business plan templates

-These simple and professional business plan templates from Best Templates can help you set out your business idea, plan the road map for your business formation and help you attract funding.
+These simple and professional business plan templates from Templates.net can help you set out your business idea, plan the road map for your business formation and help you attract funding.